Trumaine Washington: Edmonton Eskimos / Elks

 Washington signed with the Edmonton Eskimos on February 11, 2020.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season.
 He signed a contract extension with the team on December 30, 2020.
 He played in all 14 regular season games in 2021 for the newly named Edmonton Elks where he had 55 defensive tackles, five interceptions, one forced fumble, and one touchdown.
 He became a free agent upon the expiry of his contract on February 8, 2022.

 Ottawa Redblacks

 On February 10, 2022, it was announced that Washington had signed with the Ottawa Redblacks.
 After two preseason games with the Redblacks, he was released on June 5, 2022.

 Calgary Stampeders

 After being released by the Redblacks, Washington signed a one-year contract with the Calgary Stampeders on June 15, 2022.
 He played in 12 regular season games where he had 42 defensive tackles, two interceptions, and one touchdown.
 As a pending free agent during the following off-season, Washington was released on February 6, 2023.

 Orlando Guardians

 Washington signed with the Orlando Guardians of the XFL on February 15, 2023.
+He was released on July 21, 2023.

+Saskatchewan Roughriders

+Washington returned to Canada and signed to the practice squad of the Saskatchewan Roughriders on July 25, 2023.
+He played in four games in 2023.
+He announced his retirement on February 13, 2024.